sql-formatter-org/sql-formatter/docs/aliasAs.md

 # aliasAs

-Enforces consist use of `AS` keywords in alias declarations.
+Enforces consistent use of `AS` keywords in alias declarations.

 ## Options